trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   }
   ```

 - `if` - you can use `if` inside a `server` but not the other way around, also notice that you shouldn't use `if` inside `location` as it may not work as desired.
+For example, `if` statements aren't a good way of setting custom headers because they may cause statements outside the if block to be ignored.
 The NGINX docs says:

   > _There are cases where you simply cannot avoid using an `if`, for example if you need to test a variable which has no equivalent directive._